avasdao/nexajs/web/README.md

-# NexaJS Web
+# NEXA.js Web

 ### https://nexajs.org

-This is the "official" web portal for the NexaJS library.
+This is the "official" web portal for the NEXA.js library.

 # Table of contents